 Breathwork and Regulation

-Breathing exercises are powerful tools for nervous system regulation.
+Breathing exercises are one of the more reliable tools for nervous system regulation.
 Your therapist may teach you various breathing patterns to activate the parasympathetic nervous system, which helps counteract the stress response that often amplifies pain.

 These techniques might include: